SoftwareDefinedBuildings/XBOSDocs/driver_conventions.md

 `<signal, slot name>`: this is the name of the signal or slot.
 These are defined by the corresponding interface.

+The details for specific drivers can be found in the [git repository](https://github.com/SoftwareDefinedBuildings/bw2-contrib/tree/master/driver) of the drivers and in the "DRIVERS" section of this document.

 ## Message Types and Payload Objects

 All messages exchanged on BOSSWAVE contain 0 or more **payload objects**.
 A payload object is a combination of a serialized binary data blob and a **payload object ID number** \(or **PO num**\).
 A **PO num** is a 32-bit number \(typically written in dot-decimal form\) that represents a combination of the _serialization \_and \_contents_ of the corresponding binary data blob.